 First a couple of funny stories.
 The group of us bloggers met in a restaurant near the airport for dinner.
 I had e-mailed Stacy directions telling her it was about 10 miles north of downtown.
 She calls my cell to tell me that she thinks they're lost cuz they're already to Cin-Day Rd and haven't seen the exit.
 Well, that's just about the halfway point between Dayton and Cincinnati.
 I tell her that.
 She was confused.
 Then we realize that she thought we were heading to the Cincinnati airport (which is actually just over the border in Kentucky but that's beside the point) when we were actually going to Dayton International Airport.
 Oops!
 But her and Ryan made it before we even got seated for dinner so everything was cool.
+While we're eating, there are 2 big tables of people next to us that start commenting about the beautiful Miss Kieren.
+They tell us how they're on their way to the airport to meet their friends who are coming home after having just adopted a baby in China.
+We say "Robin & Marty?" and they say "Yeah!" so we yell out "Us too!"
+What a coincidence!
+It was pretty cool.
+Turns out they were a group of church friends.

 So we get to the airport and there are many friends and family waiting, several signs and some balloons, too.
 Very festive.
 LOL!
 Luckily, the flight was on time.
 Once we see on the arrival board that the plane has landed we line up on both sides of the hallway to await them.
 Other folks who are exiting are commenting on our signs.
 The signs say things like "Welcome Home Maddy" and "We love you Maddy" and "Welcome to America Maddy".
 People are saying things like "Man I wish I was Maddy.
 Look at the reception she's getting."
 We also got some "Go Bucks!" since so many of us were wearing our OSU shirts.
 There was just this great sense of excitement in the air.